mariellemanlulu/resume/README.md

 ##### Static Website Generator

 - Static website generator is what makes the job easy.
-Provide it with content (lightweight markup file) and a theme (HTML & CSS), and _viola_ the generator will turn it into a working website.
+Provide it with content (lightweight markup file) and a theme (HTML & CSS), and _viola_ it formats into a working website.
 Maintaining your site becomes effortless making your document in sync with the world in no time.

 - `Jekyll` is the generator that Github Pages provides to process static websites.
 There are 3 ways you can work with Jekyll: [by modifiying settings](),[forking a theme](), or [starting from scratch]().
 Forking a theme was done for this project.